IBM/ibm-satellite-storage/config-templates/redhat/local-volume-block/4.13/README.md

-# Deploy local volume file storage on a Satellite Cluster
+# Deploy Local Volume Block on a Satellite Cluster
 Local persistent volumes allow you to access local storage devices, such as a disk or partition, by using the standard persistent volume claim interface.
 ## Prerequisites
 1. Attach additional free disk to the cluster worker nodes(hosts)
 2. Login into the Cluster using `OC CLI`
    - Login to [IBM Cloud Web Console](https://cloud.ibm.com/)
 	 - Go to [Clusters page](https://cloud.ibm.com/satellite/clusters)